 Authorization holds protect merchants against travelers who are out to cheat them.
 You may have to use a credit card in order to make advance reservations for a hotel or a rental car.
 If you know how to navigate holds, your travel experience will be more pleasurable.

 Frequently Asked Questions (FAQs)

 How long does a hold on a credit card last?

-The length of time a merchant can place a hold on your card depends on the type of merchant.
-Some merchants, like hotels or rental companies, may be able to place a hold for as long as a month if the transaction hasn't yet been finalized.
+The length of time that a merchant can place a hold on your card depends on the type of merchant.
+Hotels or rental companies, for example, may be able to place a hold for as long as a month if the transaction hasn't yet been finalized.

 Is a credit card hold a charge?